ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Server Actions in Next.js — Practical Guide with Real Example (2026) - <a href="https://medium.com/@chiragmehta900/server-actions-in-next-js-practical-guide-with-real-example-2026-0f83000d7598?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node Queue Starvation: 9 Fixes That Actually Yield - <a href="https://medium.com/@sparknp1/node-queue-starvation-9-fixes-that-actually-yield-d1db0f487210?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Mehta`**
+✍️ **posted by `Syntal`**

-<blockquote>Next.js changed the game with:
+<blockquote>Stop “mysterious” latency spikes by making your Node.js work cooperative, not greedy.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Como Criar uma API Pura com Express e TypeScript: Guia Prático para Iniciantes - <a href="https://medium.com/@eduardo.moises/como-criar-uma-api-pura-com-express-e-typescript-guia-pr%C3%A1tico-para-iniciantes-f6ee89321065?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I used Promise.any() to make free AI models reliable enough for production - <a href="https://medium.com/@deepcoomer45/how-i-used-promise-any-to-make-free-ai-models-reliable-enough-for-production-c351eb503457?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eduardo Moises`**
+✍️ **posted by `Deepcoomer`**

-<blockquote>Entender o que é uma API e como construí-la do zero é um dos passos mais importantes na carreira de um desenvolvedor backend.
-Se você está…
+<blockquote>Free AI models on OpenRouter are genuinely good.
+But they come with a catch — 429s, slow responses, models that go offline mid-generation…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The big vector databases are moving to cuVS.
-Node.js is coming along. - <a href="https://medium.com/@gmatt_tensortensor/the-big-vector-databases-are-moving-to-cuvs-node-js-can-come-along-d97e303893b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How do the things in Backend set up matter?(Node JS,Express) - <a href="https://medium.com/@asthapthn/how-do-the-things-in-backend-set-up-matter-node-js-express-713600e3397a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `GMatt@TensorTensor`**
+✍️ **posted by `Asthapthn`**

-<blockquote>Elastic just shipped GPU-accelerated indexing.
-The same engine is available to you on npm.
+<blockquote>When I was learning to set up my Node.js server (I was using Javascript for backend as a language),i was required to install certain…
 Continue reading on Medium »</blockquote>

 <h3>4.
-CSRF Attacks Explained: Complete Prevention Guide for Express.js, Node.js, and Django - <a href="https://medium.com/@sdechetan/csrf-attacks-explained-complete-prevention-guide-for-express-js-node-js-and-django-a9070a0107b0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Finished React?
+Don’t Rush to Next.js or Node — Learn These 10 Fundamentals First - <a href="https://rahuulmiishra.medium.com/finished-react-dont-rush-to-next-js-or-node-learn-these-10-fundamentals-first-f69f7fa68437?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chetan Chauhan`**
+✍️ **posted by `Frontend Master`**

-<blockquote>Everything you need to know about CSRF — how the attack works, all attack variants, and complete prevention code for Express.js, pure…
+<blockquote>The skills that separate a React developer from a frontend engineer.
+No new framework required.
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to Detect Data Loss with Advanced Options in Node.js - <a href="https://cloudmersive.medium.com/how-to-detect-data-loss-with-advanced-options-in-node-js-3b0ed2e9cc40?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Redis Explained with Real Backend System Design Examples - <a href="https://medium.com/@dhanendra73984/redis-explained-with-real-backend-system-design-examples-6a47ce71b08b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cloudmersive`**
+✍️ **posted by `Dhanendra sahu`**

-<blockquote>Standard PII detection can cover the basics like emails, names, and phone numbers.
-Regulated industries, however, need to look further…
+<blockquote>Redis is one of the most popular technologies used in modern backend systems.
+Applications like Swiggy, Zomato, Netflix, and many…
 Continue reading on Medium »</blockquote>

+<h3>6.
+Redis Is Not Just a Cache: 8 Advanced Patterns Every Developer Must Know - <a href="https://medium.com/@tarxemo/redis-is-not-just-a-cache-8-advanced-patterns-every-developer-must-know-e7db135af8f8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tarxemo`**

+<blockquote>Redis Is Not Just a Cache: 8 Advanced Patterns Every Developer Must Know
+Continue reading on Medium »</blockquote>

+<h3>7.
+How Passwords Are Hashed in Databases: A Developer’s Guide to Secure Password Storage - <a href="https://javascript.plainenglish.io/how-passwords-are-hashed-in-databases-a-developers-guide-to-secure-password-storage-eec8dfba561a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Arpit Saxena`**

+<blockquote>Every time a user creates an account on a website or application, they trust the platform with one of their most sensitive pieces of…
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How to Design a URL Shortener Like Bit.ly (System Design Explained Simply) - <a href="https://medium.com/@balkar48812/how-to-design-a-url-shortener-like-bit-ly-system-design-explained-simply-0a4f893e6291?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fitur Wanoh ka Tokoh di SundaDigi: Jendela Digital Tokoh Sunda - <a href="https://medium.com/@emailsdnol7/fitur-wanoh-ka-tokoh-di-sundadigi-jendela-digital-tokoh-sunda-cd8d56d71b05?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Balkar`**
+✍️ **posted by `Yuan Astara`**

-<blockquote>You’ve clicked a short link a thousand times.
-But have you ever wondered what happens in that split second between click and redirect?
+<blockquote>Di era digital yang terus berkembang, pelestarian budaya dan sejarah daerah menjadi tantangan sekaligus peluang.
+SundaDigi, sebagai…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Learning Next.js App Router: A Migration That Wasn’t as Scary as I Thought - <a href="https://medium.com/@puccigendut/learning-next-js-app-router-a-migration-that-wasnt-as-scary-as-i-thought-816320fd8f8c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Unreasonable Effectiveness of Predictable Browser Agents - <a href="https://medium.com/@bruno.henrique.rodrigues.ara/the-unreasonable-effectiveness-of-predictable-browser-agents-f4a86bf885b8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `La.FM`**
+✍️ **posted by `Bruno Henrique Rodrigues Ara`**

-<blockquote>When Next.js first introduced the App Router as the successor to the Pages Router, I’ll be honest — I was reluctant to update.
-I was…
+<blockquote>Most browser agents today behave like tourists in a city they have already visited.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Criando uma API com Express e TypeScript — Parte 2: Server vs Routes vs Controllers - <a href="https://medium.com/@eduardo.moises/criando-uma-api-com-express-e-typescript-parte-2-server-vs-routes-vs-controllers-0948dd1ad167?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Criando uma API com Express e TypeScript: Isolando a Lógica com a Camada de Services - <a href="https://medium.com/@eduardo.moises/criando-uma-api-com-express-e-typescript-isolando-a-l%C3%B3gica-com-a-camada-de-services-0fbffb938222?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Eduardo Moises`**

-<blockquote>No artigo Como Criar uma API Pura com Express e TypeScript: Guia Prático para Iniciantes, nós criamos a nossa primeira API funcional de…
+<blockquote>Nos artigos anteriores da nossa trilha, nós criamos nossa API e separamos as responsabilidades entre inicializar o servidor (Server)…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Designing Real-Time Text Moderation Without Freezing the Browser - <a href="https://medium.com/@dhvanitmonpara/designing-real-time-text-moderation-without-freezing-the-browser-486d9d27ae4d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Mid-Session Amnesia: Why Switching LLM Models Mid-Day Is Burning Your Token Budget - <a href="https://medium.com/@yghantiwala/the-mid-session-amnesia-why-switching-llm-models-mid-day-is-burning-your-token-budget-3be1fa4af9f9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dhvanit Monpara`**
+✍️ **posted by `Yghantiwala`**

-<blockquote>I wanted real-time moderation in Flick.
+<blockquote>Every solution architect building in the generative AI space knows this exact sinking feeling.
 Continue reading on Medium »</blockquote>

 <h3>5.
-What Google Doesn’t Tell You: The Brutal Reality of Ranking in the Top 10 - <a href="https://medium.com/@maxsansamurai/what-google-doesnt-tell-you-the-brutal-reality-of-ranking-in-the-top-10-d57e2a6a9af8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Habits That Are Silently Destroying Your Developer Career - <a href="https://medium.com/@sunil17bbmp/7-habits-that-are-silently-destroying-your-developer-career-014640086231?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maxsan`**
+✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>You’ve built a stunning website.
-The code is clean, the design is modern, and you’ve spent weeks crafting content you’re genuinely proud…
+<blockquote>If you are not a Member — Read for free here
 Continue reading on Medium »</blockquote>

 <h3>6.
-Stop Writing Laravel Controllers Like It’s 2018: The Modern Architecture That Scales - <a href="https://sadiqueali.medium.com/stop-writing-laravel-controllers-like-its-2018-the-modern-architecture-that-scales-329fd976d9c0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**

-<blockquote>Fat controllers, business logic in models, service classes nobody understands — the Laravel codebase antipatterns that work fine at 1,000…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Transforming Traditional Mess Management into a Smart Digital Dining Experience - <a href="https://tejas164321.medium.com/transforming-traditional-mess-management-into-a-smart-digital-dining-experience-62f2f65db820?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Most Webflow Websites Fail Core Web Vitals and How to Fix Them - <a href="https://medium.com/@petersparks442/why-most-webflow-websites-fail-core-web-vitals-and-how-to-fix-them-382588daf9e1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tejaspatil`**
+✍️ **posted by `Peter Agbaje`**

-<blockquote>Designing a modern dining platform that simplifies attendance, billing, communication, and meal coordination through a unified digital…
+<blockquote>There’s a pattern I’ve seen play out dozens of times.
 Continue reading on Medium »</blockquote>

 <br/>